ljep42/Webcrawler/README.md

 # web
-# this is a test test test
+# This is a Python 3 web crawler that will navigate to a specific site and grab the prices for all items in the search results